 - Click Details and click Contents.

 - Browse to the layer that contains time data, click More Options , and click Show Item Details.

-- On the Overview tab, scroll to the Layers section and click the hyperlinked text to open the layer description.
-If a layer contains temporal data, you will find a section called Time Info on the web page that opens.
+- On the Overview tab, scroll to the Layers section and click the name of the layer to open its details page.
+If the layer contains temporal data, you'll see a Time Settings option on the layer's Overview tab.

 Enable time on layers